micro-os-plus/architecture-riscv-xpack/README.md

 ## Developer info

-This source xPack provides general RISC-V definitions and will eventually include the implementation for the µOS++ scheduler.
+This source xPack provides general RISC-V definitions and will eventually include the implementation for a hardware abstraction layer, which, for RISC-V is not yet standardized.

 ### Status